jordanrobot/scenic-shop-blog/content/Posts/2010/2010-07-31-architectural-units-in-excel.md

 title: "Architectural Units in Excel"
 date: "2010-07-31"
 tags: ["Excel", "Code"]
+summary: A quick guide to using architectural measurements in calculations using Excel.
 ---

 Here we give out excel formulas to do math with architectural measurements (e.g. 14'-3").